 The California Workers' Compensation Experience Rating Plan—1995 (Experience Rating Plan) permits the use of California payroll and loss data developed while an employer was legally self-insured to be used to compute an experience modification.
 The California operations that developed the data must be covered by a workers' compensation insurance policy for the period during which the experience modification will be in effect and the WCIRB must be in receipt of the policy.
 The self-insured data is subject to all rules of the Experience Rating Plan and the California Workers' Compensation Uniform Statistical Reporting Plan—1995 (Uniform Statistical Reporting Plan).

 An experience modification will not be promulgated with partial self-insured data.
-Requests to use self-insured data must include all the self-insured payroll and loss data developed within the experience period (for information about the experience period, see Section III, Rule 2 of the Experience Rating Plan).
+Requests to use self-insured data must include all the self-insured payroll and loss data developed within the experience period in connection with the employer's California operations.
+(For information about the experience period, see Section III, Rule 2 of the Experience Rating Plan.)

-If you have questions concerning the reporting of self-insured data for experience rating, please contact your insurance professional (agent, broker or insurer) or WCIRB Customer Service at (888) 229-2472 or email@example.com.
+If you have questions concerning the reporting of self-insured data for experience rating, please contact the WCIRB Contact Center at (888) 229-2472 or email@example.com.